iterative/katacoda-scenarios/get-started/params-metrics-plots/02-associate-params-with-stages.md

 `git diff dvc.lock`{{execute}}

+(You can quit from diff by pressing `q`)

 Note that we didn't specify parameter values in `dvc.yaml`.
 DVC retrieved them from `params.yaml` and begin tracking in `dvc.lock`.

-As a last step, we add and commit the changes in the repository.
+As the last step, we add and commit the changes to the repository.

 ```
 git add dvc.yaml dvc.lock